AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/firewall-property.md

 ---
 title: Firewall property
-description: See examples on how to configure the firewall property in the application configuration file.
+description: See examples on how to configure the firewall property in the Commerce application configuration file.
 ---

 # Firewall property